Mexico Field Trips, February and March 1980

 left at 1.30 PM, only half an hour late, in Paco’s jeep with 7

-people: Paco & I in front, Teresa, Eva & Florence in middle
+people: Paco and I in front, Teresa, Eva and Florence in middle

-seat & Harry & Roger in back seat, turned around.
+seat and Harry and Roger in back seat, turned around.
 We were to

-meet Prue & Doug & Kim & Virginia in Pinotepa Nacional,
+meet Prue, Doug, Kim and Virginia in Pinotepa Nacional,

 at Hotel Rodríguez, that evening.